alan-dib/Etch-a-Sketch/README.md

 ## Contributing

 Feel free to fork the repo, create a branch and submit a pull request!
-Issues and sugestions welcome
+Issues and suggestions welcome

 ## License